Sephora: History

 Sephora was first launched in Paris in August 1970.
 It is named after the biblical figure Zipporah (French: Séphora), wife of Moses.

 In 1993, Dominique Mandonnaud acquired Sephora and merged it with his own perfume chain under the Sephora brand.
 Mandonnaud is credited with designing and executing Sephora's "assisted self-service" sales experience, which distinguished itself from standard retail models for cosmetics by encouraging its primarily female customer base to test products in retail locations before purchasing them.

-Mandonnaud continued to expand the Sephora brand through the 1990s, opening its flagship store in Champs Élysées in 1997.
+Mandonnaud continued to expand the Sephora brand through the 1990s, opening its flagship store on the Champs-Élysées in 1997.
 In July 1997, Mandonnaud and his partners sold Sephora to LVMH, which expanded the stores globally and bolstered the chain's products to include beauty and cosmetic products.
-Sephora extended its operations to the Middle East markets in 2007 and has opened over 44 stores in UAE and KSA, as well as an e-commerce store.
-It continues to extend its partnership with exclusive brands in the region.
+Sephora extended its operations to the Middle East markets in 2007 and has opened over 44 stores in UAE and Saudi Arabia, as well as an e-commerce store.
+It continues to extend its partnership with brands in the region.

 In October 2023, Artemis Patrick was appointed President of Sephora North America, with the expectation that she would assume the role of CEO upon the retirement of her predecessor, Jean-André Rougeot.
 In April 2024, Patrick was announced as president and chief executive officer of Sephora North America.
 She is the first female CEO of Sephora North America.

 Sephora opened its first American store in New York City in 1998, its first Canadian store in Toronto in 2004, and the first Australian Sephora store in 2014.
 Its North American headquarter is located in New York City, with corporate offices in San Francisco and Montréal.
 Sephora currently operates over 430 stores across North America.